People sometimes ask about me. You can find more of me on my WordPress profile, or on Facebook via this blog.

 Well, that depends on who you mean by “Shakespeare”.
 Was the Earl of Oxford the real author of the sonnets and the plays?

-The documents in my possession are penned by at least two cats who had the run of several noble households and who must have been privy to Southampton family secrets.
+The documents in my possession are penned by cats who had the run of several noble households and who must have been privy to Southampton family secrets.

 Could Shakespeare himself have come to the attention of the Earl of Southampton’s cat(s)?